NicolasAngleraud/SuperWikt-fr/README.md

 	**Input**: tsv file wiktionary.tsv

-	**Output**: tsv file wiktionary_preds.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 23, 'pred', 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES) which contains the supersense predicted for each sense and the different scores from definition classifier, example classifier and their combination for each individual class
+	**Output**: tsv file wiktionary_preds.tsv (columns -  'lemma', 'sense_id','pred', 'ss_full_score', 'ss_def_score', 'ss_ex_score' for ss in SUPERSENSES) which contains the supersense predicted for each sense and the different scores from definition classifier, example classifier and their combination for each individual class

 	The script applies the classifier of definitions and the classifier of exemplar sentences to each sense of the extracted Wiktionary, and combines them using a weighted sum of scores.
 The state_dict parameters of the classifiers are downloaded from a url.